Ayush-sharma-py/Switchit/README.md

 2. Run the "main.pyw" file using Python.
 This will launch Switchit.

-3. Select the directory where your notes(.txt files) are present
+3. Select the directory where your notes(.txt files) are present.

 ## Features